ricochhet/CatBotServer/python-api/README.md

 ## Python API

-This basically replaces the ``node server`` command, when finished.
+This basically replaces the ``node server`` command.

-All it really does is serve the json files via a REST API (currently works for catfacts and bot server ones, you can run with bot to check).
+All it really does is serve the json files via a REST API, for CatBot (or any other client) to query/update.

 The other tools to update the database are still needed at this point.

 Eventually they could be triggered from this code (periodically, so database stays up-to-date), or even *completely ported*.

-**Currently missing the mhw data files, before being functional.**
+**Functional - You can run it with the bot**

 ## Usage